top of page

 This stuff gets packed into a small, daily toiletries pouch.

-Travel-sized toiletries make everything lighter and simpler.
-Also, I LOVE those reusable, leak-proof silicone bottles.
-(Here's a thorough review of GoToob silicone tubes.)
+Mini-sized toiletries make travel lighter and simpler - I love reusable, leak-proof silicone bottles.
+Here is PackHacker's thorough review of GoToob silicone tubes.

-If I need to bring 2 tubes of my favourite face wash, I’ll keep one in my daily toiletry pouch and keep the second tube in an extras pouch (kept in a top or side zipper of my backpack).
-I refill my daily toiletries pouch with extra toiletries as needed.
+For a month-long trip, I'll bring 2 tubes of face wash; one tube goes in my daily toiletry pouch and the other stays in my extras bag (kept in a side zipper of my backpack).
+I refill my daily toiletry pouch with extra toiletries as needed.

-If I'm checking a large bag on the plane, I'm likely to bring along more toiletries (rather than buy them as I need them).
-I'm often camping or hiking, and don't spend a lot of time in cities, so I'd rather not waste time hunting down shampoo or laundry soap.
-I'd much rather hang out inside ancient forests or ruins than inside pharmacies (if I can help it, of course).
+If I'm checking a bag, I'll bring more toiletries (rather than buy them as I need them).
+I'm often camping or hiking in rural areas, so I'd rather not waste my time hunting down shampoo or laundry soap.

 Travelling with just a carry-on?
-Fly with bare essentials and buy toiletries at your destination.
-Pack shampoo bars (as opposed to liquid shampoo) and cut out small squares of your favourite soap instead of body wash.
+Fly with bare essentials and buy most toiletries at your destination.
+Pack shampoo bars (as opposed to liquid shampoo) and cut out small blocks of your favourite soap instead of body wash.
 Pack a small container of powder detergent instead of liquid detergent.

-My electronics are kept together, although chargers and extra camera batteries must be kept in your carry-on.
-Don’t forget to bring travel adaptors for your destination country.
+Chargers, power packs and extra camera batteries must be kept in your carry-on for the flight.
+Don’t forget to pack travel adaptors for your destination country.

-SUPER TIP: I keep each charger in separate clear bags and label each one.
-When packing to leave your room, finding an empty, labelled bag indicates which item you almost just left behind!
+SUPER TIP: I keep most items in clear Ziplocs and label each bag.
+When packing up in your hotel/hostel room, finding an empty, labelled bag indicates which item you’ve almost just left behind.

 DOCUMENTS

-While travelling, I keep my passport in a thick cover; the bulkier it is, the harder it will be to misplace.
-Once I've arrived at my destination, I leave it in my hostel safe or hotel room as often as possible.
+While travelling, I keep my passport in a thick cover; the bulkier it is, the harder it is to misplace.
+Once I've arrived at my destination, I leave it in my hostel safe/hotel room.

-I keep a colour photocopy of my passport in my everyday bag, in the rare case it might be needed.
-Ultimately, that photocopy will make things much easier at the embassy if ever your real passport gets lost or stolen.
-My parents also have a digital copy of it, so they can email it to the embassy in a pinch.
+I keep a colour photocopy of my passport in my day bag, in the rare case it might be needed.
+That photocopy will make things much easier at the embassy if my real passport gets lost/stolen.
+I also keep a digital copy in an email folder, and my parents also have one.

-Important documents (such as travel health forms) are kept in a thin plastic folder in my backpack.
+Important documents (travel health forms, vaccinations, VISAs/travel permits) are kept in a thin plastic folder in my main backpack.

 START PACKING!

-Place your heaviest items (ex: packing cubes) on the bottom of your backpack to make it more comfortable.
+Place your heaviest items (packing cubes) at the bottom of your bag, or against the back, to avoid it being top-heavy.

-SUPER TIP: Don't bring a purse if you’re going out at night.
-Use a money belt or your pockets for ID/money; better yet, use your bra.
+SUPER TIP: Don't bring your purse if you’re going out at night.
+Use a money belt or front pockets for ID/money; better yet, use your bra.
 I’ve spent many evenings with my ID and a few 20s tucked in the upper part of my bra (just inside the cup, right near the strap).
 Not joking.
-That way, I didn’t worry about being pickpocketed or leaving something behind, and my hands were free at all times.
+I didn’t worry about being pickpocketed or leaving something behind, and my hands were free at all times.

-So here’s what I packed for 30 days in Italy.
-This list isn’t minimalist, but it’s not excessive either:
+Here’s what I brought for 30 days of hiking/walking in Northern Italy.
+This list isn’t minimalist, but it’s not excessive either.

 It's important to choose a backpack with several access points; top-loading bags are very frustrating when you're searching for something or repacking.
 This Osprey Kestrel 68L bag has 3 access points: top drawstring, mid/bottom zipper and side zipper.